Summer in Brazil

 Students will live in double occupancy rooms in NYU-provided housing at a Boa Viagem hotel for the entire three-week program.
 Located in the city's beach front neighborhood, student housing is in close proximity to central Recife, restaurants, shops, and other amenities.
 Daily breakfast and complimentary Wi-Fi are included.

-An exciting array of visits and excursions in Recife and other areas of the Northeast may include:
+An exciting array of visits and excursions in Recife and other areas of the Northeast are planned for summer 2022 and may include:

 - Gilberto Freyre Museum